pandasuryanarayan/User-Auth-API/README.md

 ## Overview

 This project provides a secure and robust user authentication API built with Node.js, Express, and MongoDB, leveraging JSON Web Tokens (JWT) for stateless authentication.
 It includes functionalities for user registration, login, and a protected route accessible only to authenticated users.
 Input validation is handled using `express-validator` to ensure data integrity and security.
+Here token is revoked on logout or expiry of token and all protected routes are protected.

 ---